gbif/geocode/geocode-ws/README.md

 </profile>
 ```

-Then start the application with maven and your profile: ` mvn -Pgeocode-ws spring-boot:run`
+Then start the application with maven and your profile: `mvn -Pgeocode-ws spring-boot:run`

-### Using a java command
+### Using a Java command

 You can create an [application.yml](src/resources/application.yml) and a [bootstrap.yml](src/resources/bootstrap.yml) files
 and pass them to the application: